Old and Authentically Famous Delicacies in Guangzhou – 广州老字号美食

-The flavor was incredibly good and balance with the aromatic flavors coming from the fillings, pickled vegetables that was well prepared, aroma from the mixture of black sesame and roasted peanut, a slight hint of dried shrimp and the scent of soy sauce does not over kill the entire dish.
-The Chinese says 正! (zheng)- means good!
+The flavor was incredibly good and balance with the aromatic flavors coming from the fillings, pickled vegetables that were well prepared, the aroma from the mixture of black sesame and roasted peanut, a slight hint of dried shrimp and the scent of soy sauce does not overkill the entire dish.
+The Chinese say 正! (zheng)- means good!

 Address : Li Wan District, Dong Jiao Bei Road, No. 15